IitianAbhi/Integrated-Hospital-Management-Sysytem/readme.md

 # Hospital Management System - Mini Project

+## Disclaimer
+-   this is not the working repository if you want to check our working repo checkout to: https://github.com/rudrakpatra/DBMS_MiniProject <br>
+it was fun working together :)

+## About
 This is a web application developed as a mini project for the course Web Application Development.
 It is a simple hospital management system that enables patients to book appointments with doctors, view their medical records, and also pay their medical bills.

 ## Technologies Used